 That apart, I’m glad that we embraced this opportunity.
 Some might say we haven’t travelled especially far.
 We often hear that we are ‘travelling the world’ or get asked ‘are you circumnavigating?’.
 The fact that, a year in, we have sailed as far as many British holiday makers fly for their annual holiday may be a surprise, or even a disappointment, for some.
 But it quickly became clear to us that racing between or skipping destinations to make progress didn’t suit us.
 The boys, especially Arthur, were becoming annoyed with leaving a place almost as soon as we arrived, and sea-sickness made longer journeys and those against the wind unpleasant.
 Just as when we travelled in Canada by RV a couple of years ago, we found that embracing a slower pace, not attempting to see everything and being flexible with our plans worked for us.
 The experience is far more valuable to us than clocking up nautical miles or increasing the distance from the UK we have travelled.

 This approach has allowed us to see far more places than I expected we would, and by being prepared to progress slowly we have avoided disappointment with frequent stops, and had some nice surprises!
 An auto-pilot failure in the night when Dave was mostly single-handing meant we diverted to Figueira de Foz– an interesting flea market and Christmas fair with a great atmosphere were on the doorstep, which was brilliant when sailing had detached us a little from the Christmas build up we usually experience in the UK.
-Avoiding a long passage between Porto and Lisbon allowed us to visit São Martinho do Porto, a beautiful location with a great beach, friendly locals (see our post about the area), and the added first of frost on the decks when we woke!
+Avoiding a long passage between Porto and Lisbon allowed us to visit São Martinho do Porto, a beautiful location with a great beach, friendly locals, and the added first of frost on the decks when we woke!
 Hanging around the Ria de Formosa area longer than first planned gave us opportunities to explore its wonderful and unique islands and sand bars, and the boys loved beaching the boat.
 If we could have our time again I think we would all choose to stay longer and perhaps even arrange maternity care in Spain/Portugal to allow this.
 Rota was also a great ‘accidental’ find after diverting there when sailing to Rabat, rather than forcing ourselves to sail through sea-sickness.

 On the subject of Rabat– this is probably one of our family favourites.
 So culturally different from the Europe we have seen, the boys were immediately fascinated by the call to prayer, which then became a normal part of our days there.
 The medinas, especially that in Sale, had a real community atmosphere, full of colour, conversation, scents and tradition.
 With the marina being well-situated, the staff friendly and the prices reasonable, there was plenty to recommend it.
 If ‘natural’ or less medicalised maternity care had been easier to find there, we probably wouldn’t have left until after Hector was born (incidentally we heard of a Doctor specialising in these areas, based in Sale, a few weeks ago).